 If you feel inadequate, embarrassed, inferior or humiliated.
-And it prevents you from going out, meeting new people, or generally messes with your quality of life – nootropics can help.
+And it prevents you from going out, meeting new people, or generally messes with your your mental energy and quality of life – nootropics can help.

 Social anxiety is form of anxiety.
-And affects at least 13% of people living in the U.S.[i] While the numbers aren’t available, I’m confident this is a world-wide problem.
+And affects at least 13% of people living in the U.S.[i] But a very recent survey conducted in the USA revealed that nearly half of those surveyed said they were suffering with some form of anxiety.

-You are dealing with social anxiety if you do your best to avoid going into any situation where you feel you may be negatively judged or evaluated.
+You are dealing with social anxiety if you tend to avoid going into any situation where you feel you may be negatively judged or evaluated.
 Back in the day, they used to call these things ‘phobias’.
 In this case, it was “social phobia”.

 Social anxiety is treated by mainstream medicine in two ways – Cognitive Behavior Therapy or with drugs.
 You may have tried either or both with limited success.

-In this post, you’ll find out why they didn’t succeed in taming your symptoms.
-And provide you with some natural options that may work better.
+In this post, you’ll find out why drugs often do not succeed in taming your symptoms.
+Here you’ll learn about some natural options that may work better.

 Table of Contents